British Values…Gospel Values!

 Paul Barber (Catholic Education Service 15 December 2014).

-At St. Joseph’s Catholic Primary we provide an education that focuses on the formation of the whole person and on our vocation and purpose in life.
-We are guided by our mission statement ‘If we live by truth and in love we shall grow in Christ’ and by the Christian values of vocation and service, respect, compassion, co-operation and stewardship as we reflect on our place and purpose in the world.
+At St. Joseph’s Catholic Primary we provide an education that focuses on the formation of the whole person and the Christian values of vocation and service, respect, compassion, co-operation and stewardship as we reflect on our place and purpose in the world.

 We place a significant emphasis on the celebration of individuality and difference within our communities and our calling to work for the Common Good, in the service of others.
 Our Catholic ethos, which includes explicit reference to Christian and British values, makes a tangible difference to the way we work together and with our wider communities.
 Within this framework it would be impossible to overlook the government’s view of British values expressed as ‘democracy, rule of law, individual liberty, mutual respect and tolerance of those of different faiths and beliefs.’

-The examples that follow are an indication of some of the many ways we seek to embed British values at St. Joseph’s Catholic Primary and should be seen as an indication of our approach rather than an exhaustive list.
-St. Joseph’s Catholic Primary we recognise, not only the importance of helping pupils to flourish academically but also spiritually, morally, socially and culturally, so they are fully prepared for life in British society and for their role as citizens, able to make the strongest possible contribution to the Common Good of all.
-We teach the importance of British Values by going much deeper into the meaning of what it means to live a good life, within a framework of Catholic Christian Values.
-This provides the context and meaning for understanding why British values are important.
+At St. Joseph’s Catholic Primary we recognise, not only the importance of helping pupils to flourish academically but also spiritually, morally, socially and culturally, so they are fully prepared for life in British society and for their role as citizens, able to make the strongest possible contribution to the Common Good of all.
 Our framework for understanding British values draws on the example of Jesus and his welcome and inclusion of all, which is developed in Catholic Social Teaching.

 At St. Joseph’s Catholic Primary we are committed to serving our community and local area.
 In so doing we reinforce British values regularly and in the following ways: